Her Majesty Queen Elizabeth II has today (Wednesday 21 February), recognised Hayford Siaw, as the 15th Commonwealth Points of Light...

-Volunteer Partnerships for West Africa (VPWA) is a youth-led, volunteer-driven NGO based in Ghana.
+Volunteer Partnerships for West Africa is a youth-led, volunteer-driven NGO based in Ghana.
 It aims to improve opportunities for people in underprivileged communities through better education, health, sanitation and sustainable development.

 VPWA runs a range of projects which rely on the support of volunteers from around the world.
 Its varied work supports the principles of the UN Global Compact and aims to fulfil the Millennium Development Goals.
 Our work has been twice recognised by the United Nations Volunteers Award in 2010 and 2011.